wembley00t/Amazon_Vine_Analysis/README.md

 The reviews in the Vine program do not indicate positivity bias.
 Within the Vine paid reviews data, only 35% of the reviews are 5-star.
 This is compared to 58% for the unpaid reviews.

+Additional analysis to support the lack of positivity bias include:

+          * Expand the results of the data by selecting total votes greater than 10 rather than 20.
+          * Complete the initial analysis for 1-star, 2-star and 3-star reviews to compare the results.